react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 );
 ```

 In the above snippet, `isLoading` means that we're still checking if we have a token.
 This can usually be done by checking if we have a token in `SecureStore` and validating the token.
-After we get the token and if it's valid, we need to set the `userToken`.
-We also have another state called `isSignout` to have a different animation on sign out.

 Next, we're exposing the sign in status via the `SignInContext` so that it's available to the `useIsSignedIn` and `useIsSignedOut` hooks.